 Karla thinks that anybody can get the skills to become a virtual bookkeeper.

 “As with any other job, if you like what you do and you enjoy it, you will probably be successful.
 If you are going to become a virtual bookkeeper, I think you must be organized with your time.
 It is easy to waste your time doing something else because nobody is checking on you to see if you are working or not.
 It is important to have a schedule and follow it.”

 Once you’ve established your bookkeeping skills, it’s time to set up your business.

 All you need is a computer, internet, and bookkeeping software.
 Make sure you have a secure WiFi connection and secure systems in place to protect clients’ private financial data.
 Set up a website and list out your service packages.
-You can get creative when designing your services and really focus on what clients would need from you.
+When designing your services, you can get creative and really focus on what clients would need from you.

 You will also need to decide which business structure to go for.

 If you are a one-person business, you are likely to need to choose between sole proprietor or LLC, but you should do your own research because what you need will depend on your circumstances.

 Your chosen structure will determine your personal liability and your tax liability.
 A good place to start to do your own research is to read this article.

 If you simply want to work as an employee, this would be the time to look for online bookkeeping jobs.

 Once your online business is set up, you are ready to land your first client.